How Electrons Are Arranged in an Atom

 In the realm of coordination chemistry, the arrangement of electrons in d-orbitals is further refined by Crystal Field Theory.
 When ligands bond to a transition metal, the degeneracy of the d-orbitals is broken, splitting them into different energy levels (such as $t_{2g}$ and $e_g$).
 The resulting distribution of electrons—whether "high spin" or "low spin"—determines the magnetic properties of the complex, such as paramagnetism or diamagnetism, and dictates the specific wavelengths of light the molecule absorbs.

 Beyond individual atoms, the overlap of these orbitals leads to the formation of Molecular Orbitals (MO).
-By combining atomic orbitals through linear combinations (LCAO), scientists can predict the bond order and stability of diatomic molecules like $O_2$ or $N_2$.
+Still, by combining atomic orbitals through linear combinations (LCAO), scientists can predict the bond order and stability of diatomic molecules like $O_2$ or $N_2$.
 This transition from atomic to molecular electronic structure is what allows chemists to engineer specific catalysts and design drugs that fit precisely into the electronic "locks" of biological receptors.

 Conclusion